 11. Introduce fine motor skills with chopsticks at some great Flushing eateries.

 Don’t get lost in this fun and unique Maze of Maize!

 12. Feed a goat and watch a cow being milked at the Queens County Farm Museum, which also hosts seasonal fairs and carnivals, plus the city's only corn maze.

 13. Take a short hike through the wilderness at Jamaica Bay Wildlife Refuge or Alley Pond Park.

 14. Play soldier and enjoy the views at the preserved Civil War-era fortress of Fort Totten.

-15. Fly a kite at Socrates Sculpture Park during the Festival of Kites and Kayaks; stay for the outdoor art.
+15. Visit Socrates Sculpture Park during one of their seasonal festivals and stay for the outdoor art.

 16. Root for the dragon boats and eat Asian street food at the Hong Kong Dragon Boat Festival.